North Korea warns of 'merciless strike' ahead of US-South Korea drills

 - Tensions between the two nations have grown in recent week

-But US military and Trump administration officials said the 10-day military exercises set to begin Monday, would go ahead as scheduled.
+The 10-day Ulchi Freedom Guardian military exercises are conducted annually and touted by South Korea and the United States as defensive in nature.

-The annual drills antagonize Pyongyang, which sees them as practice for an invasion.
-However, the US and South Korea maintain they are purely defensive.
+But North Korea sees them as provocative and hostile, perhaps even preparation for an invasion.

-"The Trump group's declaration of the reckless nuclear war exercises against the DPRK ... is a reckless behavior driving the situation into the uncontrollable phase of a nuclear war," Rodong Sinmun said, using the acronym for Democratic People's Republic of Korea, the nation's official name.
+"The Trump group's declaration of the reckless nuclear war exercises against the DPRK ... is a reckless behavior driving the situation into the uncontrollable phase of a nuclear war," North Korean state-run newspaper Rodong Sinmun said, using the acronym for Democratic People's Republic of Korea, the nation's official name.

-It described North Korea as the "strongest possessor" of intercontinental ballistic missiles capable of striking the US mainland from anywhere.
+The piece went on to say that the North Korean army can target the United States anytime, and neither Guam, Hawaii nor the US mainland can "dodge the merciless strike."

 "The Korean People's Army is keeping a high alert, fully ready to contain the enemies.
 It will take resolute steps the moment even a slight sign of the preventive war is spotted," it said.